You will already have used your Shopify admin panel when building your Shopify store. But the Admin Panel can do much more for you.

 Once you install an app from the app store, you will be able to see it from your admin and also uninstall it in case you don’t need it anymore.
 It is definitely worth having a browse through the app store and check out what is available to help your business at low or no costs.

 Your Shopify Admin Is Great – But Is It Enough?

 We hope that we have given you an overview of what you can do from your Shopify admin and how it can help your business.

 And while it is a great tool to begin with, as your business grows it soon won't be enough.
 You will need more in-depth functionality that allows you to manage ALL aspects of your business from one place.
 Especially if you are selling via more than one channel.

-That’s the time to sign up for a free trial of Khaos Control Cloud.
-Our cloud-based ERP solution provides you with all the features you need to grow your business and your Shopify store.
+Our cloud-based Shopify ERP integration provides you with all the features you need to grow your business and your Shopify store.